 11. Dunbar Cave

 The 144 acres of land are thought to have been used to house Mississippi Native Americans for a long period.
 During their stay, the indigenous people also embellished the cave with their wall art, which was passed down through the years.

 Due to its large size and diverse geology, this area was considered the gateway to the Underworld.
 Originally, the cave hosted musical performances.
 Currently, a guided tour will provide you with a clear understanding of the cave.

 The Lost Sea is housed in this complicated cave within the Great Smoky Mountains in Eastern Tennessee.

-After Namibia’s Dragon’s Breath Cave, the sea discovered by a teenage lad named Ben Sands holds the title for being America’s largest and world’s second-largest underground lake.
+After Namibia’s Dragon’s Breath Cave, the sea discovered by a teenage lad named Ben Sands holds the title of being America’s largest and the world’s second-largest underground lake.
 The cave’s stalactites and stalagmites, as well as a waterfall, are a must-see when you come.

-Caves in Tennessee are genuinely magnificent, concealing and revealing the earth’s mystery since the dawn of time.
+Caves are genuinely magnificent, concealing and revealing the earth’s mystery since the dawn of time.
 These caves also house a diverse range of species that are protected.
-Because a single person can’t visit all of the state’s caverns, you can focus on the above-mentioned caves in Tennessee, which are unquestionably the best.
+Because a single person can’t visit all of the state’s caverns, which are unquestionably the best.